thormick/HaskRel/HaskRel/README.md

 See "examples" for the proper way to do this.

-<tt>assign</tt> against a newly defined relvar initializes it in the file system, and will create a file relative to the directory the interpreter is run from.
+`assign` against a newly defined relvar initializes it in the file system, and will create a file relative to the directory the interpreter is run from.

     *Database.HaskRel.RDBMS> pt baz
     ┌─────────────┬────────────────┐